-- 1. In the Policy Versions tab, click the Version Management button followed by Activate.
+- 1. In the Policy Versions tab, click Version Management followed by Activate.
 A warning is displayed. - 2.
 Click Yes.
 The policy's Status is now Active, Open.
 This signifies that the rule is in use (active) but can still be modified (open).